agarthetiger/hint/README-development.md

 ## Versioning

-The version number is configured in pyproject.toml and has to be updated manually prior to any release.
+The version number is configured in `setup.py` and has to be updated manually prior to any release.

 ## Release process

 ### Publish to pypi-testorg

-Ensure the version in `pyproject.toml` has been bumped appropriately, then manually trigger the `Release workflow` GitHub Action.
+Not yet implemented.

 ### Publish to pypi.org

-Not yet implemented.
+Ensure the version in `setup.py` has been bumped appropriately, then manually trigger the `Release workflow` GitHub Action.
+This needs updating as it's configured for poetry still.